C For Dummies

 - Mar 22, 2014 Before you get deep into string manipulation, it helps to practice some basic tricks, such as converting space characters to newlines.

 - Apr 1, 2014 One of the most basic programs you can build is the calculator.
 If you haven't yet coded your first text-mode calculator, here's your chance.

 "For Dummies" is a trademark or registered trademark of John Wiley.

 This site is the online companion to the various

-C language Dummies books authored by Dan Gookin,
+C language For Dummies titles written by Dan Gookin,

 published by John Wiley.